Rich Dad’s Cashflow Quadrant: A Summary That’ll Transform Your Thinking

 According to Kiyosaki, the B and I quadrants (right side) pay the least amount in taxes and is where true financial freedom is found.

-Typically Investors get started making money in one or more of the other quadrants and then put that money to work for them.
+Typically, Investors start making money in one or more of the other quadrants and then put that money to work for them.

 Pros and Cons of Being an Investor

-The main pro of being in the Investor category is being able to achieve financial freedom rapidly via passive income streams.
+The main pro of being in the Investor category is achieving financial freedom rapidly via passive income streams.

 The only limitation of being an investor is financial uncertainty.